orientechnologies/orientdb-docs/Get-in-Touch.md

 ## Gitter.io
 [![Gitter chat](https://badges.gitter.im/orientechnologies/orientdb.png)](https://gitter.im/orientechnologies/orientdb)

 The best Web Chat, where we have an open channel.
-Use this is you have a question about OrientDB.
+Use this if you have a question about OrientDB.

 ## IRC
 `#orientdb`